theharveyz/cms/intl.en-US/User Guide/Custom monitoring/Report monitoring data.md

 -   The system reports a maximum of 100 data entries at one time.
 The body size is 256 KB or less.
 -   The `metricName` field can only contain letters, digits, and underscores \(\_\).
 This field must start with a letter.
 If the starting character is not a letter, this character is replaced with an uppercase A. Invalid characters are replaced with underscores \(\_\).
 -   The `dimensions` field cannot contain equal signs \(=\), ampersands \(&\), or commas \(,\).
 Invalid characters are replaced with underscores \(\_\).
--   The string length of the key or value of both `metricName` and `dimensions` is 64 bytes or less.
+-   The string length of the key or value of both `metricName` and `dimensions` is 64 bytes or fewer.
 Otherwise, the key or value string is truncated.
 -   You have to pay for reporting raw data.
 You can obtain aggregated data free of charge.
 To obtain the free data, set the Type field to 1 in the request parameters.

 ## Report data by using API operations {#section_zym_l4k_zdb .section}